vcl/ng-vcl/README.md

 ```

-Check demo for the complete API documentation
+Check the demo for the complete API documentation

 ## Demo

-Browse the components by running the demo:
+Browse the components and check the API by running the demo:

 ```
 git clone https://github.com/ng-vcl/ng-vcl.git